 In the above-mentioned report, the House mentioned that the cost of ELD implementation is around $2,000,000,000, which is overstated.
 With so many efficient ELD solutions out there, the cost of ELD implementation has reduced significantly.

 The ELD mandate isn’t just a burden to fleets or small carriers.
 It’s a technology upgrade, and its various benefits outweigh its cost.
 For instance, the FMCSA estimates the average annual cost of an ELD to be $495 per CMV.
 On the other hand, ELDs would save fleets a lot of money by reducing paperwork, streamlining operations, and automating administrative tasks.
 Drivers are expected to save at least 20 hours every year on paperwork by using ELDs.
-Assuming industry’s current rate of $1.96 per mile and an average speed of 50mph for a moving CMV, that alone would save $1,960 every year — which is four times higher than the annual cost of an ELD.
+Assuming industry’s current rate of $1.96 per mile and an average speed of 50 mph for a moving CMV, that alone would save $1,960 every year.

 Congress Was a Part of the ELD Mandate